 These are shortcuts; you can do the same operations from Key Management as well.

-What if I haven't had John Random Hacker's public key?
-In this case, the message would appear as such:
+What if I haven't had Ludwig's public key?
+In this case, the message displayed after clicking on the pen icon would appear as such:

 In case of an invalid signature, nothing can be said about the integrity of the mail text.
 It may be unchanged or not, and you are advised to take it with caution.
 A good practice would be to ask the sender - by encrypted mail - for a statement about the contents.